GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants are limited to federally recognized Indian Tribes, Tribal organizations, and Urban Indian organizations as defined by federal statute.
-Tribal applicants must submit Tribal Resolutions or equivalent documentation.
-Urban Indian organizations must provide proof of nonprofit status and current qualifying funding status.
-Individuals and for-profit entities are not eligible.
-Prior recipients of this specific program are also excluded.
+Eligible applicants include federally recognized Indian Tribes Tribal organizations and Urban Indian organizations as defined under federal law Applicants must provide Tribal resolutions or letters of support and Urban Indian organizations must provide proof of nonprofit status Individuals foreign entities and ineligible organizations are excluded

 Geographic Eligibility